Phani2425/odiaFontConverter/README.md

 - **/src**: Contains the source code for the application.
   - **components**: Reusable components like the input fields, buttons, and converters.
-  - **pages**: Main pages that handle the conversion logic.
   - **App.js**: The root component of the application.
   - **index.js**: The entry point of the application.

 ## Contributing

 Contributions are welcome!
 If you have any ideas or suggestions to improve the website, feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgements